 The exhibition of artwork comes from different styles and inspiring to see.

-I hope you are inspired to visit one day Cartagena and that you liked reading this blog and if you leave a comment that would make my day happy.
+I hope you are inspired to visit one day, Cartagena, and that you liked reading this blog, and if you leave a comment, that will make my day happy.